input-output-hk/marlowe-doc/tutorials/introducing-marlowe.md

 ## Programming Languages and Domain-Specific Languages

-The first computers were programmed in "machine code".
+The first computers were programmed in "machine code."
 Each kind of system had a different code, and these codes were low-level and
 inexpressive: programs were long sequences of very simple instructions, incomprehensible to anyone who had not written them.
 Nowadays we are